UPDATED: May 13, 2022

 Since they’re available through stock exchanges, investors can trade ETFs with a click of a mouse.
 The transaction is similar to that of stocks, and shares are held in a brokerage account, IRA, or basically any type of investment account.

-Unlike mutual funds, investors can buy or sell them throughout the trading day at the current market price.
-ETFs are a great way to get the asset class exposure you want with minimal effort.
+Unlike mutual funds which settle up at the end of the day, investors can buy or sell ETFs throughout the trading day at the current market price.
+Exchange Traded Funds are a great way to get the asset class exposure you want with minimal effort.

 By their nature, ETFs are diversified holding a basket of securities.
 For instance, some ETFs track a particular index, such as the S&P 500 or the NASDAQ.